Cecelia E. Zaleski - Riverhead News Review

 Ms. Zaleski loved the farm life on the Zaleski family farm.
 She belonged to the Jamesport Fire Department Ladies Auxiliary.

-The family will receive visitors from 3 to 7 p.m.
-Sunday, Feb.
-16, at Tuthill Mangano Funeral Home in Riverhead, with a funeral service officiated by Father Piotr at 3 p.m.
+The family received visitors Feb.
+16 at Tuthill Mangano Funeral Home in Riverhead, with a funeral service officiated by Father Piotr.
 A funeral Mass will be held at 11 a.m.
 Monday, Feb.
 17, at St. Isidore R.C.
 Church in Riverhead.
 Interment will take place at 10 a.m.
 Tuesday, Feb.
 18, at St. Isidore Cemetery.

 Memorial donations may be made to the American Lung Association.